webpioneersron/php-image-compression-example-code-ACS/README.md

     //create the new compressed image.
     $newImage = file_put_contents( $output, file_get_contents($uri));
+###Note
+You will need to have the PHP curl library,GD Graphics Library and the fileinfo extension installed for this sample code to work.
+Most Linux based web hosts have these installed by default.
 ###Support
 If you have questions, please visit our online [help center](https://accusofthelp.zendesk.com/hc/en-us).